What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 This is why it is more effective to embrace discipline over punishment.
 Punishment says that when our children do bad, they are bad.
 It defines them.
 But anyone who has ever looked at a baby knows that there is nothing bad there.
 Our toddlers and teens are just as much a marvel today as they were the first day we ever held them.
 And based on what we have learned about brain science, it isn’t that they are doing bad, but that they are feeling bad and haven’t mastered the ability to manage those feelings … communicate their wants and needs … control impulses … or think ahead to consequences.

-Discipline guides brain development through connection, shaping many of the above-mentioned skills.
-The root of discipline is disciple, which means “to teach,” which can be done through these practices:
+Discipline guides brain development through connection, shaping many of the skills mentioned above.
+The root of discipline is "disciple", which means "to teach and guide by example".